Landlord checklist: Paperwork

 Carbon monoxide alarms must be fitted in any room where gas is used, or there are appliances using solid fuels.
 The alarms should be regularly tested.

 You don't need to be an existing customer to use our maintenance services.
 Call us on 020 7099 4000 if you need a gas, electrical or appliance test.
-You can read a full list of your safety and energy responsibilities !!here.

 Make documentation easier